-Looking to make a deal on a short sale?
+Looking to buy a short sale?

-Are short sales good deals?
+Are they good deals?

 Are you ready to buy a short sale property?

 - Always do your research before making any offers.
-Using a qualified REALTOR® from Lake Country Real Estate, Inc. to support your research of a property can help you make knowledgeable decisions.
-We can help find out to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
-Locating this information can help you determine how much to offer.
+Using an experienced real estate agent from Lake Country Real Estate, Inc. to assist you with researching a property will help you make educated decisions.
+We can help reveal to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
+Obtaining these facts can help you determine how much to offer.

 Use a REALTOR® with short sale expertise.
 Lake Country Real Estate, Inc. can help expedite the transaction and make sure you're protected.
 Don't permit inexperience to delay the closing process.
 Let my experience and knowledge work in your favor.